blacklightpy/vaultofknowledge/🗺️ World Exploration/Culture/Muslim Culture.md

 - Sunni
 - Shi'a
 - Ibadi (popular in Oman)
-# The Quran
+# The Qur'an
 - Al Qur'an, translates to the "word of god".
 - Allah is the god of the world
 - A Muslim is one who follows the words of Allah
 - Iblis is the name of Al-Shaytan, the devil
-## Sections of Quran
+## Sections of Qur'an
-The Quran is divided in various ways.
+The Qur'an is divided in various ways.

-- Surahs - A Surah is a chapter in the Quran, as divided by Allah.
+- Surahs - A Surah is a chapter in the Qur'an, as divided by Allah.
 There are 114 Surahs.
-- Ayat - The verses in Quran.
+- Ayat - The verses in Qur'an.
-- Manzil - It is a division based on finishing the Quran in 7 days.
+- Manzil - It is a division based on finishing the Qur'an in 7 days.
-- Juz - It's a division made to make it easier to read the Quran in one month, or in 30 weeks.
+- Juz - It's a division made to make it easier to read the Qur'an in one month, or in 30 weeks.
 There are 30 Juzs.
 - Hizb - Each Juz can be divided into two Hizbs.
 There are 60 Hizbs.
 - Rubu - Each Hizb is made up of four quarters, each known as a Rubu.
 # Other aspects